-Cardinal Flower is one of the most beautiful and popular wildflowers for a moist, sunny or partly shaded spot in the perennial border, meadow, rain garden or alongside a stream.
-Brilliant red flowers from July through September are a favorite feeding ground for hummingbirds.
+Cardinal Flower is one of the most beautiful and popular wildflowers for a moist, sunny or partly-shaded spot in the perennial border, meadow, rain garden or alongside a stream.
+The brilliant red flowers that bloom from July through September are a favorite feeding ground for hummingbirds.

-Best to combined with perennials like Chelone, Conoclinum coelestinum, Eupatorium, Lobelia siphilitica, Monarda, Physostegia, tall Phlox.
+Best combined with perennials like Chelone, Conoclinum coelestinum, Eupatorium, Lobelia siphilitica, Monarda, Physostegia, or tall Phlox.

-Culture: part shade, prefers some shade during the day, sun in permanently moist soil
+Culture: part shade, prefers some shade during the day, full sun in permanently moist soil

-Origin: most of the states, except Northwest, see the USDA distribution map.
-Can be found close to the water, moist open woodlands, wet prairies, swales, floodplain, soggy meadows, along rivers and streams, springs, borders of ponds, edges of small marshes, and ditches.
+Origin: most of the states, except in the Northwest (see the USDA distribution map).
+Can be found close to water, moist open woodlands, wet prairies, swales, floodplain, soggy meadows, along rivers and streams, springs, borders of ponds, edges of small marshes, and ditches.

 Attracts Butterflies or Pollinators: Black Swallowtail, Spicebush Swallowtail), Pipevine Swallowtail.
-Sometimes the larger bumblebees and Halictid, the caterpillars of Pink-washed Looper Moth also feed on the leaves
+Sometimes larger bumblebees and Halictid; the caterpillars of Pink-washed Looper Moth also feed on the leaves.

 1 Review Hide Reviews Show Reviews

 Love the color of these, cannot wait for it to bloom, doing well in area we planted it in, all plants on this site i would recommend if you are looking to buy natives.